14 Mental Health Awareness Month Activities for Employees

 As Mental Awareness Month approaches in May, it’s a perfect time to highlight that there’s something organizations need to pay attention to: 76% of employees now say that mental health benefits are critical when assessing new job opportunities.

 Even if your company does not have mental health benefits yet, you can still support your team by holding some of these Mental Health Awareness Month activities for employees.

 Creating meaningful experiences and community events this May—and any time of the year—can help employees feel happier and more connected in our increasingly isolated world.

 The majority of people will experience or be affected by a mental health challenge at some point in their lives.
-With the pandemic, the war in Ukraine, remote work, and more, mental health struggles show no sign of disappearing on their own.
+With the pandemic, the war in Ukraine, remote work, economic uncertainty, and more, mental health struggles show no sign of disappearing on their own.

 Talking about mental health in the workplace and holding Mental Health Awareness Month activities are great ways to: